Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Education/Curation.md

 ### Brevity

 On one hand, these synopses need to be brief.
 On the other, they work best if they are comprehensive enough to capture the intent of the topic.
+This is a terrific friction.

 Would you like to become skilled at this and help make our material friendly and attractive?
+How would you design the training that helps people prepare, write and speak with brevity?